apache/cordova-docs/README.md

     git push origin issue_23

-    # send pull request from branch issue_23 to phonegap:master
+    # send pull request from branch issue_23 to cordova:master

 ### Adding a Language

-Do you want the PhoneGap documentation in another language?
+Do you want the Cordova documentation in another language?
 We do too!

 __1. Create the language directory__